 I would love to give you a great family history about this cauliflower soup.
 But truthfully, growing up we didn’t eat much soup.
-Macaroni and cheese, tuna melts, fluffernutters, and boxed cereal were much more the speed of our big family.
+Macaroni and cheese (hey-try this cauliflower version!), tuna melts, fluffernutters, and boxed cereal were much more the speed of our big family.
 They were fast and easy for us children to make for the whole family.
 But, we now love making homemade soups with farmers market finds or herbs from Levi’s little garden.
 Someday we imagine our kids making giant batches of soup in the winter and bringing some over for us!
 Yum!

 Roasted Cauliflower Soup